 She can do this because she has a great relationship with her lender, but she also said that even if she misses on one or two transactions, she’d still rather win the deal at a smaller commission than lose the deal completely.

-It also provides the opportunity to get a contract for our client we may not have otherwise been able to win.
-We can adjust the number of this guarantee, of course, according to the home prices in our areas.
+It also provides the opportunity to get a contract for the client that you may not have otherwise been able to win.
+You can adjust the number of this guarantee, of course, according to the home prices in your areas.

 11. Approved financing

 Have your client’s financing completely approved as soon as possible.
 If your clients are able to have complete confidence in their financing going through, then explain the risks to the buyer and consider removing the financing contingency.

 Removing the financing contingency will give the seller confidence that your buyer will close as the contract states.